jfallmann/RNAmediator/docs/source/tutorial.rst

 In this case you should *ALWAYS* provide a 'local' GeneBed file (``--genes``) which looks quite similar to the Constraints File but genes start at position 0 and end at the length of the sequence.
 It is not important to use this file in the Rissmed_plfold call.

-However, it is essential for the `RIssmed_collect_plfold` step to generate valid genomic coordinate BED files as output.
+However, it is essential for the `RNAmediator_collect_plfold` step to generate valid genomic coordinate BED files as output.

 **GeneBED** ::

     ENST00000240304.5	0	5482	ENST00000240304.5	.	.

-RIssmed_collect_plfold
+RNAmediator_collect_plfold
 ######################

-The methods mentioned in the `RIssmed_plfold` example will produce output that can be processed by `CollectConsResults.py`.
+The methods mentioned in the `RNAmediator_plfold` example will produce output that can be processed by `CollectConsResults.py`.
 This will generate BED files storing the probability of being unpaired for spans of nucleotides around (not overlapping) the constraint.
-Make sure to provide a comma separated pattern for window and span as used in the `RIssmed_plfold` call (here SizeOfWindowToFold,BasepairSpan) and ulim either similar or lower than in the `RIssmed_plfold` call.
+Make sure to provide a comma separated pattern for window and span as used in the `RNAmediator_plfold` call (here SizeOfWindowToFold,BasepairSpan) and ulim either similar or lower than in the `RNAmediator_plfold` call.
 Therefore simply call:

 .. code-block::